project-copacetic/copacetic/website/versioned_docs/version-v0.1.x/introduction.md

 The `copa` tool is an extensible engine that:

 1. Parses the needed update packages from the container image’s vulnerability report produced by a scanner like Trivy.
 New adapters can be written to accommodate more report formats.
-2. Obtains and processes the needed update packages using the appropriate package manager tools such as apt, apk, etc. New adapters can be written to support more package managers.
+2. Obtains and processes the needed update packages using the appropriate package manager tools such as apt-get, apk, etc. New adapters can be written to support more package managers.
 3. Applies the resulting update binaries to the container image using buildkit.

 <img title="report-driven vulnerability patching" src="/copacetic/website/img/vulnerability-patch.png" />